New estimation methods for extremal bivariate return curves: Bivariate return curve estimation

 A near identical procedure is used to obtain the curve estimate in $R_{Y_L\leq X_L}$, this time selecting a high quantile $u_{X_L}$ from the distribution of $X_L$ and fitting the conditional model above this quantile.
 We then consider a set of quantiles in the interval $(x^{'}_{**},F^{-1}_{X_L}(1-p))$, where $x^{'}_{**} = x_{**}$ if $x_{**}$ exists and $u_{X_L}$ otherwise, where $u_{X_L}$ denotes the empirical $0.95$ quantile from $X_L$.
 We label this set $\mathcal{X}$, ordered such that the quantiles are increasing, and use the fitted model to obtain quantiles from the conditional distribution $Y_L \mid X_L > x_*$ for each $x_* \in \mathcal{X}$.
 The resulting coordinate sets from both regions are combined to give an estimate of the return curve over the entire joint support of $(X_L,Y_L)$.
-An illustration of this procedure can be found in the supplementary material.
-As a final step, we apply the PIT to transform the curve estimate to standard exponential margins.
+An illustration of this procedure is given in Figure \ref{fig:heff_tawn_procedure}.
+As can be observed, two sets of points estimates are obtained by conditioning on either variable; these sets are then combined to give an estimate of the entire return curve.
+As a final step, we apply the probability integral transform to transform the curve estimate to standard exponential margins.

 We note that the implementation of this model to estimate return curves is more complex than the methods proposed in Section \ref{subsubsec:WTmethod} and \citet{Cooley2019}.
 This is due to the fact the model requires a variable to condition on, meaning we have to fit the model twice and provide a technique for joining point estimates from regions $R_{Y_L>X_L}$ and $R_{Y_L\leq X_L}$.